shacker/tangelo/README.md

 For additional performance, the raw image data is stored in redis cache, for fastest possible image display.

+FWIW, the Flickr API rate limit is 3600 queries per hour, so it's unlikely most users would ever hit the limit, but caching pretty much prevents the possibility.

 A working example can be viewed at [shacker.net](https://shacker.net)

 A demo video of the core concepts can be viewed [here](https://www.youtube.com/watch?v=K5676XDifrs)